 - Wagon to help you transport your dog

 Visit a Veterinary Neurologist if You Notice Hind Limb Weakness in Your Dog

 Dogs whose weak back legs make it difficult to walk should always be examined by a veterinary neurologist.
 Limb weakness can indicate a disruption in communication between the spinal cord and the brain.
 Early diagnosis and treatment always provide patients with the best possible outcome.

-Southeast Veterinary Neurology is open 24 hours a day for neurological emergencies in Miami, Boynton Beach, Jupiter, and coming soon, Virginia Beach!
+Southeast Veterinary Neurology is open 24 hours a day for neurological emergencies in Miami, Boynton Beach, Jupiter, and now Virginia Beach!
 Contact our team for more information about degenerative myelopathy by calling any of our locations or requesting a consultation online.